-This refines the parameters we can vary in our analysis to: \begin{enumerate} \item the number of participants in the target and spectators groups and \item the types of distributions and statistical parameters of the inputs. \end{enumerate} Furthermore, the computational difficulty associated with directly applying the awae definition is absent when using $H(\vec{X}_T \mid X_T + X_S)$.
-Instead, we are tasked with calculating the entropy of sums of random variables.
+This refines the parameters we can vary in our analysis to (1) the number of participants in the target and spectators groups and (2) the types of distributions and statistical parameters of the inputs.
+Furthermore, the computational difficulty associated with directly computing the awae is absent when using $H(\vec{X}_T \mid X_T + X_S)$.
+Instead, the computation simplifies to calculating the entropy of sums of random variables.
 We examine the behavior of the conditional entropy for several characteristic probability distributions next.